AboudyKreidieh/h-baselines/experiments/README.md

 * `--num_levels` (*int*): the number of levels within the hierarchy.
 Must be greater than 1.
 Defaults to 2.
 * `--meta_period` (*int*): the meta-policy action period.
-Defaults to 10.
+Defaults to 10. parser.add_argument(
+* `--intrinsic_reward_type` (*str*): the reward function to be used by the lower-level policies.
+See the base goal-conditioned policy for a description.
+  Defaults to "negative_distance".
 * `--intrinsic_reward_scale` (*int*): the value that the intrinsic reward should be scaled by.
 Defaults to 1.
 * `--relative_goals` (*store_true*): whether the goal issued by the